I think my child might need dental braces to straighten her teeth. What's the right age to begin treatment with dental braces?

-Some orthodontists recommend an approach that involves the use of a dental appliance — not always dental braces — at an earlier age, while a child still has most of his or her baby teeth.
-This may especially be appealing to children who are stressed or embarrassed by crooked teeth or bite issues.
-Then, when a child has most of his or her adult teeth, a second phase of treatment is started — usually with dental braces.
-This second phase is thought by some to be shorter than a traditional course of braces if an early treatment has been performed.
+Some orthodontists recommend what's called an interceptive approach, which involves using dental appliances (not always dental braces) at an earlier age, while a child still has mostly baby teeth.
+Then, when a child has mainly adult teeth, a second phase of treatment is started, usually with dental braces.
+This second phase is thought by some to be shorter than a traditional course of braces if an early treatment has been done.

 Orthodontists who favor the traditional approach say that a two-phase approach to treatment actually increases the total time — and sometimes the expense — of orthodontic treatment with generally similar results.
 However, other orthodontists believe guidance of growth using dental appliances before the second phase of treatment makes correction easier.

 The best choice for you and your child will largely depend on the severity of your child's dental problems.
-Talk with your child's dentist or orthodontist about what's the best course of action.
+Talk with your child's dentist or orthodontist about the best course of action.

 See more Expert Answers